corda/corda/docs/source/network-map.rst

     :end-before: DOCEND 1

 This behaviour can be turned off by setting the optional node configuration property ``autoAcceptNetworkParameterChanges`` to false.
-If this behaviour is turned off or the network parameters change involves parameters that are not auto acceptable then manual approval is required.
+If this behaviour is turned off or the network parameters change involves parameters that are not auto-acceptable then manual approval is required.

 In this case the node administrator can review the change and decide if they are going to accept it.
 The approval should be do